 “What made you come to the premiere tonight?” the Miss asks.

 “The noisy society makes one hide from the cruelty of existence.
-The strong desire to spend the evening quietly, to partake in the beautiful, won out,” Christophe replies calmly.
+The strong desire to spend the evening quietly, to partake in the beautiful, won out,” Christopher replies calmly.
 “And what brought you here?”

 “The same reasons,” Gwyneth answers with a smile.